The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

 When it comes to sprucing up your home, either for resale or your own personal enjoyment, it can be challenging to decide where to focus your efforts.
-Should you modernize your kitchen with the latest granite countertop and bamboo wood flooring or put your budget toward improving your heating or cooling systems?
+Should you modernize your kitchen with the latest granite countertop and bamboo wood flooring or put your budget toward improving your heating and cooling system?
+Which renovations will help you sell your home, and which changes yield the biggest return on investment?

-Your home is a big investment, and when making improvement decisions it’s important to invest wisely.
-Before jumping in and laying down exclusive Italian tile in the back of your yard, it’s critical to assess which upgrades actually add more value to your home should you decide to put your house on the market.
-Here’s what the latest real estate studies say:
+Your home is one of the biggest purchases you’ll ever make, so when considering improvements it’s important to invest wisely.
+Before jumping in and laying down exclusive Italian tile in your 800 square foot great room, you should assess which upgrades will add more value to your home should you decide to put your house on the market.

 1. Minor kitchen remodel

-Kitchens are always at the top of the list for valued improvements, because this is the room that is most visible—in terms of quality—during a house tour or even a casual gathering.
+Kitchens are always at the top of the list for valued improvements, because this is the room that is most visible during a house tour or a gathering.
 However, it’s not always a good idea to drop $75,000 into a complete kitchen makeover, because you may never recoup that investment.
-Real estate prices are set in part by the “comps” or “comparable properties” in your neighborhood, so no matter how “high end” your kitchen becomes, your total house price may not reflect the dollars you put into your remodel.
+Real estate prices are set in part by the “comps” — comparable properties in your neighborhood — so no matter how high-end your kitchen becomes, your total house price may not reflect the dollars you put into your remodel.

 2. Front door and entrance

-Studies have shown that improving the entrance to your home very minimally can go a long way to projecting an immediate positive image to buyers.
-Replacing your ho-hum front door with a custom built fine wood door, or even just shelling out a few dollars to switch out your “average” handle hardware to something in brass or iron, can make a better first impression on visitors.
+Studies have shown that improving the entrance to your home very minimally can go a long way to boost your home's appeal to potential home buyers.
+On HGTV shows, they love to call this "curb appeal."
+Replacing your ho-hum front door with a custom built fine wood door, or shelling out a few dollars to switch out your handle hardware to something in brass or iron, can make a better first impression on visitors.

 3. Basic bathroom improvements

-Like the kitchen, the bathroom is also a room, where quality goes a long way.
-You don’t have to redo an entire bathroom, but consider upgrading one or two big bang items, such as adding a fancy vessel sink, removing linoleum flooring, and adding colorful paint, to give it a fresh look.
+Like the kitchen, the bathroom is also a room where quality goes a long way.
+You don’t have to make over 100 percent of your space, but consider upgrading one or two essential items such as mirrors or sink fixtures so that your bathroom remodel has a fresh look.

-If your house is particularly shy of bathrooms, adding a powder room, which has a lower price tag than a full bath, will pay off at resale, studies show.
-You might also consider reconfiguring doors to a bathroom, so that a bathroom that currently opens to a hallway is closed off and accessed instead through an adjoining bedroom, which then creates a fashionable and desirable en-suite bedroom.
+If your house lacks bathrooms, adding a powder room (which has a lower price tag than a full bath) will pay off at resale.
+You might also consider reconfiguring doors to a bathroom that currently opens to a hallway so that it can be accessed instead through an adjoining bedroom.
+This creates a fashionable and desirable en suite bedroom for you or your guests.

-Whether it’s in a bedroom, kitchen or living room, it’s very appealing to be able to step outside and access the outdoors.
-Adding more rooms with indoor-outdoor access gives your home a more modern feel as well.
-If you have a ground level home with accessible yard, this can be a relatively inexpensive upgrade.
-Often you can replace large windows with a single or double French door; you’ll also need to pour a small concrete pad on the exterior side of the house.
+Whether you add French doors in a bedroom, kitchen or living room, it can be very appealing to be able to step outside and access your back yard — especially if you have a pool or patio.
+Adding more rooms with indoor-outdoor access also gives your home a more modern feel, since outdoor living is currently trending.
+If you have a ground level home with an accessible yard, adding a patio door can be a relatively inexpensive upgrade.
+Often, you can replace large windows with a single or double French door; you will also need to pour a small concrete pad on the exterior side of the house if you don’t currently have one outside the door.

-Anything you do to improve or repair basic systems to your house, such as electrical, plumbing, roofing or heating and cooling systems, add instant value to your home.
-If a part of your home’s general infrastructure is in need of repair or an upgrade, this is a bottom line improvement that should be taken care without hesitation.
-No one wants to purchase a house with leaking pipes or a heater that doesn’t work correctly, so these items are really essential.
+Anything you do to improve or repair the basic elements of your home such as electrical, plumbing, roofing or heating/cooling systems can add instant value.
+If a part of your home’s general infrastructure is in need of repair or an upgrade, this is a bottom line improvement that should be taken care of without hesitation.
+No one wants to purchase a house with leaking pipes or a condo with a heater that doesn’t work correctly, so these items are essential when you’re looking to sell.

 Older homes often don’t have enough storage.
-Even if space is tight, changing out a traditional closet, so that it’s fitted with modern shelving units, designed to better utilize space, is a relatively inexpensive fix that has lasting value and appeal at the time of resale.
-Finishing an attic by adding a sub-floor and drop down ladder stairway so that it’s usable for storage is another very inexpensive and appealing way to expand a home’s storage capacity.
+Even if space is tight, changing out a traditional closet so that it’s fitted with modern shelving units designed to better utilize space is a relatively inexpensive fix that has lasting value and appeal at the time of resale.
+Finishing an attic so that it’s usable for storage by adding a sub-floor and drop down ladder stairway is another very inexpensive way to expand a home’s storage capacity.
+Finally, adding floor-to-ceiling shelving to the walls of your garage can increase storage space while maintaining the room you need for your vehicles.

-If you’re not planning to sell your home any time soon, it’s fine to focus on those areas of the house where improvements will bring you or your family the most enjoyment.
-It’s just important to keep in mind that the upscale garage renovation with deluxe built in wine cellar and custom wood workbench might not yield the highest ROI when it comes time to put your house on the market.
+If you’re not planning to sell your home any time soon, it’s fine to focus on those areas of the house where improvements will bring you or your family the most enjoyment, such as the family room, garage or master bedroom.
+It’s just important to keep in mind that a deluxe built-in wine cellar or a garage with a glitter epoxy floor and custom wood workbenches might not yield the highest ROI when it comes time to sell your house.
+Listen to your real estate agent or broker when they tell you that a little home improvement in the right places can go a long way!